Finite Populations & Finite Time: The Non-Gaussianity of a Gravitational Wave Background: Ensemble averaging over realizations of finite populations

 \section{Ensemble averaging over realizations of finite populations}

-To compute the moments of $\tilde{a}_i^p$, we must ensemble average over quantities that describe the source, such as the wave phase $\phi_j$, GW propagation direction $\hat\Omega_j$, and amplitude parameters $\vec\theta_j$, where $j$ indexes the sources.
+To compute the moments of $\tilde{a}_i^p$, we must ensemble average over quantities that describe the source, such as the wave phase $\phi_j$, GW propagation direction $\hat\Omega_j$, inclination angle $\iota_j$, polarization angle $\psi_j$, and amplitude parameters $\vec\theta_j$, where $j$ indexes the sources.
 That average is taken over a probability measure $p(X)$; for a generic observable $Q$,